$ aws sts get-caller-identity

 Sometimes your AWS quota varies by region.
 If you receive any errors, try a different region.

-If you need to increase your quota, go to your AWS console, and request a quota increase for the service that failed.
+If you need to increase your quota, go to the AWS Management Console and request a quota increase for the service that failed.

-After both the permissions and quota checks pass, proceed to the next step.
+After the quota check succeeds, proceed to the next step.

 Prepare your AWS account for cluster deployment:

 Run the following command to verify your Red Hat and AWS credentials are setup correctly.
 Check that your AWS Account ID, Default Region and ARN match what you expect.
-You can safely ignore the rows beginning with OCM for now (OCM stands for OpenShift Cluster Manager).
+You can safely ignore the rows beginning with OpenShift Cluster Manager for now.

 $ rosa whoami